Roberto Clemente Professional Baseball League: Criollos back to back; special tournament (2017–2018)

 Due to the passing of Hurricane Maria over Puerto Rico in 2017, the league was forced to adopt emergency measures prior to the 2017-18 season, abridging the schedule to one month (being played in January 2018, in order to qualify and being able to defend the Caribbean Series championship), concessions were made to allow Mayagüez and Aguadilla to operate as a single team and changing the rules to play only daytime games due to infrastructure damage and to reschedule games if necessary.
 Other changes proposed included the creation of a third team in San Juan, which would feature foreign players in order to market to their diaspora in the city.
 With one week remaining and all teams still in contention, additional rules were implemented to break a tie by using the goal average if necessary for postseason seeding.

 By winning the abridged tournament, the Criollos won their 18th title and tied the Indios as the two most successful teams.

 Caribbean Series

+The Caribbean Confederation was created in 1948, with Puerto Rico joining Panama, Venezuela and Cuba.
+The following year, the first Caribbean Series was held.
 Despite being a club competition and not being relevant for WBSC rankings, the Caribbean Professional Baseball Confederation (CBPC) allows the participating teams the option to wear their regular team colors or a variant of the uniform used by the national team of the league's base country.
+The 1953-55 wins made Puerto Rico the first participant to win three consecutive Caribbean Series.